 It has been forever since I shared a recipe on the blog!
 This one was so good I had to share!
 I have been experimenting a lot in the kitchen so maybe this will become a series?
 Tasty Thursday?
 What do you think?

 I love pork tenderloin because of the high protein/low fat content.
-You can pretty much make this with everything, rice, salad, sweet potato–it’s versatile like that!
-This tenderloin is glazed with a perfect tangy sweet glaze that is not too overpowering but still delicious!
+You can pretty much make this with everything, rice, salad, mashed potatoes or even vegetables–it’s versatile like that!
+This tenderloin is glazed with a perfect tangy sweet glaze that is not too overpowering but so delicious!

 Crockpot Brown Sugar Balsamic Glazed Pork Tenderloin Recipe

 This amazing pork tenderloin recipe will impress even the most pickiest eater.
 The glaze is the star of the show!

 - 1 teaspoon Ground sage

 - ¼ cup Balsamic Vinegar